pennlabs/pcr/README.md

 ```
 virtualenv venv
 source venv/bin/activate
-pip install -R requirements.txt
+pip install -r requirements.txt
 ```

-Next, copy `local_settings.py_default` to `local_settings.py` and modify as needed.
+Next, copy `local_settings.py_default` to `local_settings.py` and define a TOKEN and DEV_ROOT, plus anything else you may need.

-Next, export your PCR_AUTH_TOKEN via `$ export PCR_AUTH_TOKEN=mytoken`.
-Note, in order to not have to type this in at each session, you may wish to add that line to the bottom of your bash profile.
+At this point, if you are editing on the server things should just work.

-Finally, to run the server, run:
+If you are editing locally, you can run the server as follows:

 ```
 python manage.py runserver --settings=local_settings